 George Adams Jr. created one of the first devices for the preparations of these devices.
 Alexander Cummings then further developed the device.
 The sample was held in a cylinder and the sections were created from the top of the sample using a hand crank.
 Andrew Prichard then developed a table based model which allowed for the vibration to be isolated by affixing the device to the table, separating the operator from the knife.

-Wilhelm His wrote in his ‘Beschreibung eines Mikrotoms‘ about his microtome: “The apparatus has enabled a precision in work by which I can achieve sections that by hand I cannot possibly create.
+Wilhelm His wrote in his ‘Beschreibung eines Mikrotoms‘ (Description of the Microtome) about his microtome: “The apparatus has enabled a precision in work by which I can achieve sections that by hand I cannot possibly create.
 Namely it has enabled the possibility of achieving unbroken sections of objects in the course of research.”
 The Czech physiologist Jan Evangelista Purkyně is sometimes also known to have put the device as the first in practical use.
 The obscurities in the origins of the microtome are due to the fact that the first microtomes were simply cutting apparatuses, and the developmental phase of early devices is widely undocumented.

 Today, most microtomes are a knife-block design with a changeable knife, a specimen holder and an advancement mechanism.
 In most devices the cutting of the sample begins by moving the sample over the knife, where the advancement mechanism automatically moves forward such that the next cut for a chosen thickness can be made.
 The section thickness is controlled by an adjustment mechanism, allowing for precise control.